Fable II Pub Games

-Fable II Pub Games is an Xbox Live Arcade title that includes three pub game-styled minigames called Keystone, Fortune's Tower and Spinnerbox for the Xbox 360, developed by Carbonated Games under the supervision of Lionhead Studios, which all share functionality with Fable II.
+Fable II Pub Games is an Xbox Live Arcade game developed by Carbonated Games under the supervision of Lionhead Studios and released for the Xbox 360 in 2008.
+It includes three pub game-styled minigames called Keystone, Fortune's Tower and Spinnerbox that all share functionality with Fable II.
 The games are included in both editions of Fable II.
-Fable II Pub Games was free for those who pre-ordered Fable II from participating retailers.
+It was also free for those who pre-ordered Fable II from participating retailers.

 Fable II

 The Pub Games offer players a chance to win money and items for their Fable II character, to be given to them once their character has reached adulthood.
 For every piece of gold won in the tournament section of Pub Games, a piece of gold is added to the Fable II character's wallet, giving players a chance to have a rich character from the start of the game.
 Conversely, if the player accumulates debt in the Pub Games, negative consequences will befall their character.
 Fifteen unique items can also be won in the Pub Games tournaments, ranging from weapons to clothing or tattoos that can be used by their Fable II character.